johnrm174/model-railway-signalling/README.md

       RH1[[add:int,state:bool],] - DCC addresses/states for "RH45" (default = No Mapping)
       RH2[[add:int,state:bool],] - DCC addresses/states for "RH90" (default = No Mapping)
       MAIN[[add:int,state:bool],] - DCC addresses/states for "MAIN" (default = No Mapping)
-      NONE[[add:int,state:bool],] - DCC addresses/states to inhibit route (default = No Mapping)
-              the route indication when the signal is displaying DANGER - unless the DCC signal automatically inhibits route indications - see auto_route_inhibit flag (above) THEATRE[["char",[add:int,state:bool],],] - list of theatre states (default = No Mapping) Each entry comprises the "char" and the associated list of DCC addresses/states that need to be sent to get the theatre indicator to display that character.
+      NONE[[add:int,state:bool],] - DCC addresses/states to inhibit the route indication when the signal is displaying DANGER - unless the DCC signal automatically inhibits route indications (see auto_route_inhibit flag above) - Default = None THEATRE[["char",[add:int,state:bool],],] - list of theatre states (default = No Mapping) Each entry comprises the "char" and the associated list of DCC addresses/states that need to be sent to get the theatre indicator to display that character.